What is the energy price cap?

 Standard variable tariffs or prepayment meters

-Fixed price or flexi tariffs
+Fixed price tariffs

 Business customers